umarhassan-mitodl/11.129-fall-2011/content/pages/syllabus.md

 ## The MIT/Wellesley Scheller Teacher Education Program

-The [MIT/Wellesley Scheller Teacher Education Program](http://education.mit.edu/classes/overview) (STEP) prepares MIT and Wellesley College students to become teachers who are:
+The {{% resource_link "5185d5da-d25c-4983-9d45-d7fe675ada80" "MIT/Wellesley Scheller Teacher Education Program" %}} (STEP) prepares MIT and Wellesley College students to become teachers who are:

 - Competent to teach in their field and not afraid to challenge established norms
 - Able to bridge the boundaries among disciplines